calvert1212/simple_shell/README.md

-Rocko Gilbert and Calvin's simple shell project!
+Rocko Gilbert and C Calvert's simple shell project!

 Much like the bash program found on almost all linux/unix systems, this shell works in both interactive and non-interactive mode.
 It serves as a command line interface terminal to interact with your computer.
 For more details on functionality, please reference man(bash).